seanbao/mnemonas/docs/api-reference.en.md

 | `PUT` | `/api/v1/settings` | Update settings |
 | `GET` | `/api/v1/settings/webdav-credentials` | Get current WebDAV credential status |

 Settings updates can change directory quotas, directory access rules, WebDAV prefix, read-only mode, auth mode, share configuration, favorite configuration, alert configuration, disk-health monitoring, scheduled Scrub maintenance, dataplane connection settings, and retention/versioning policies at runtime.
-Alert updates include Webhook, Telegram, and SMTP email notification settings; disk-health updates include temperature and media-wear thresholds.
+Alert updates include Webhook, Telegram, WeCom, and SMTP email notification settings; disk-health updates include temperature and media-wear thresholds.
 Scheduled Scrub updates immediately replace the running background scheduler.
 Directory quota and access-rule updates are hot-applied to the Web/API and WebDAV runtime.
 Server listener/TLS changes and CDC chunk-size changes are saved but require restarting the affected service before they take effect.

+`path` fields in `storage.directory_quotas`, `storage.directory_access_rules`, and `share.policy_rules` use the same MnemoNAS logical-path rules.
+Paths must start with `/` and must not contain Windows or UNC syntax, backslashes, query or fragment characters, control characters, or `.`/`..` path segments.
+The Settings API trims surrounding whitespace and normalizes duplicate and trailing slashes; paths containing `.` or `..` are not folded and are rejected.

+After a successful settings save, actual changes to `storage.directory_access_rules` or share policy fields (`share.enabled`, `share.default_expires_in`, `share.default_max_access`, or `share.policy_rules`) submit a `settings_policy_changed` warning event to the alert runtime.
+Event `details` include `source = "settings"`, `changed_sections`, booleans for the changed directory-access and share-policy fields, rule counts, and normalized rule paths.
+They do not include `share.base_url`, alert-channel secrets, or user/member details.
+Normalized no-op submissions do not emit this event.
+Alert delivery failures are logged and do not fail the settings save.

-`server.host` must be empty, `*`, a valid hostname, IPv4, or IPv6 literal, without a port, whitespace, or control characters; set the port through `server.port`. `server.trusted_proxy_hops` controls whether forwarded headers from trusted reverse proxies are honored when evaluating HTTPS request semantics, and `server.trusted_proxy_cidrs` lists non-loopback proxy IPs or CIDRs allowed to supply those headers. `storage.root` remains read-only through the settings API, but `storage.directory_quotas` accepts entries with a clean absolute MnemoNAS path and positive `quota_bytes`. `storage.directory_access_rules` accepts clean absolute MnemoNAS paths plus read/write grants for `*_users`, `*_groups`, and `*_roles`; the most specific matching rule wins, and write grants also allow reads. `webdav.auth_type` supports `users`, `basic`, and `none`; blank values are normalized to `basic`, and `users` requires app auth to remain enabled. `webdav.prefix` is normalized to a `/`-prefixed URL path, must not contain backslash, `?`, `#`, or control characters, and when enabled must not overlap `/`, `/api`, `/s`, or `/health`.
+`server.host` must be empty, `*`, a valid hostname, IPv4, or IPv6 literal, without a port, whitespace, or control characters; set the port through `server.port`. `server.trusted_proxy_hops` controls whether forwarded headers from trusted reverse proxies are honored when evaluating HTTPS request semantics, and `server.trusted_proxy_cidrs` lists non-loopback proxy IPs or CIDRs allowed to supply those headers. `storage.root` remains read-only through the settings API, but `storage.directory_quotas` accepts entries with a MnemoNAS logical path and positive `quota_bytes`. `storage.directory_access_rules` accepts MnemoNAS logical paths plus read/write grants for `*_users`, `*_groups`, and `*_roles`; the most specific matching rule wins, and write grants also allow reads. `webdav.auth_type` supports `users`, `basic`, and `none`; blank values are normalized to `basic`, and `users` requires app auth to remain enabled. `webdav.prefix` is normalized to a `/`-prefixed URL path, must not contain backslash, `?`, `#`, or control characters, and when enabled must not overlap `/`, `/api`, `/s`, or `/health`.
 Omitting `webdav.password` preserves the existing WebDAV password, while submitting an empty string switches Basic Auth back to the generated password from `secrets.json`.
-Non-empty `share.base_url` and `alerts.webhook_url` values must be absolute `http` or `https` URLs; `share.base_url` must not contain userinfo, query strings, or fragments, and must use a valid host name or IP address. `share.default_expires_in` must be empty, `0`, or a non-negative Go duration string; `share.default_max_access` must be zero or greater. `share.policy_rules` entries must use clean absolute MnemoNAS paths and set at least one of `require_password`, `max_expires_in`, or `max_access`.
-Alert `webhook_method` supports `GET` and `POST`; custom webhook headers use `"Key: Value"` strings with valid HTTP token names, case-insensitively unique names, and values without newlines or control characters. `GET /api/v1/settings` does not return Webhook URL or header values; `alerts.webhook_url` and `alerts.webhook_headers` use `<redacted>` placeholders for configured values, and `alerts.webhook_url_configured` plus `alerts.webhook_headers_configured` indicate whether those values exist. `PUT /api/v1/settings` can submit real Webhook URL/header values to update the configuration; submitting the same `<redacted>` placeholder preserves the corresponding existing value.
+Non-empty `share.base_url`, `alerts.webhook_url`, and `alerts.wecom_webhook_url` values must be absolute `http` or `https` URLs; `share.base_url` must not contain userinfo, query strings, or fragments, and must use a valid host name or IP address. `share.default_expires_in` must be empty, `0`, or a non-negative Go duration string; `share.default_max_access` must be zero or greater. `share.policy_rules` entries must use MnemoNAS logical paths and set at least one of `require_password`, `max_expires_in`, or `max_access`.
+Alert `webhook_method` supports `GET` and `POST`; custom webhook headers use `"Key: Value"` strings with valid HTTP token names, case-insensitively unique names, and values without newlines or control characters. `GET /api/v1/settings` does not return Webhook URL/header values or WeCom webhook URLs; `alerts.webhook_url`, `alerts.webhook_headers`, and `alerts.wecom_webhook_url` use `<redacted>` placeholders for configured values, and `*_configured` booleans indicate whether those values exist. `PUT /api/v1/settings` can submit real Webhook URL/header values and WeCom webhook URLs to update the configuration; submitting the same `<redacted>` placeholder preserves the corresponding existing value.
 Omitting `alerts.telegram_bot_token` or `alerts.smtp_password` preserves the stored secret; submitting an empty string clears the corresponding stored secret.
 Clearing `alerts.telegram_bot_token` is invalid while `alerts.telegram_enabled` remains true.
 When `alerts.telegram_enabled` is true, `telegram_bot_token` and `telegram_chat_id` are required; the bot token cannot contain whitespace, `/`, `?`, or `#` and is never returned by settings or diagnostics responses.
+When `alerts.wecom_enabled` is true, `wecom_webhook_url` is required and is never returned by settings or diagnostics responses.
 When `alerts.email_enabled` is true, `smtp_host`, `smtp_from`, and at least one `smtp_to` recipient are required; `smtp_port` must be 1-65535, and sender/recipient values must be valid email addresses. `disk_health.command` must be a single executable name or absolute path, `disk_health.media_wear_critical_percent` must not be lower than `disk_health.media_wear_warning_percent`, and each `disk_health.devices[].path` must be absolute. `maintenance.scrub.schedule_interval` and `maintenance.scrub.retry_interval` must be positive duration strings, and `maintenance.scrub.max_retries` must be zero or greater. `dataplane.grpc_address` must be a valid `host:port` address with port 1-65535 and no whitespace or control characters.
 CDC chunk sizes must satisfy `65536 <= min_chunk_size < avg_chunk_size < max_chunk_size <= 67108864`.
 Invalid settings return `400 Bad Request` without mutating the running config.

 ### Send Test Alert